 In the last Council, Paul had the highest attendance of all Councillors in Dublin Mid West (97%) and tabled more motions than anyone else, including more on Climate change and environmental issues.
 He

 successfully fought to retain funding for the LED lighting rollout to save on energy costs and carbon emissions.
 Has suggested many innovative ways to tackle litter and dumping.
+He was an active member of the Health Forum, the Joint Policing Committee and the best attender of the Drugs sub-committee.

 By his actions Paul has shown himself over the years to be a great supporter of Clondalkin and the Four Districts areas of Brittas, Newcastle, Saggart and Rathcoole.
 As Mayor he also actively supported the work of many local groups and attended many local events.
 Paul’s work goes back years back when he supported the “Rally Round the Tower” campaign to stop unwanted apartments in Clondalkin when many local politicians were less than enthusiastic.
 The tower is now adjoined by the Brú Chrónáin centre.
 More recently he lodged a submission on the Convent Road application and as Mayor he actively supported Clondalkin’s Líonra Gaeilge status.

 He has fought on schools issues from Brittas to Quarryvale and in Newcastle and Saggart he stood up with local communities on planning issues as a TD and Councillor, most recently making a submission on the SHD application in the village.
 Many in Rathcoole will remember the hours he spent attending the incinerator appeal in Rathcoole, where he made a detailed 78-page submission.
-This year Paul has been the most proactive and unequivocal of all candidates in trying to protect the native woodlands between Rathcoole and Saggart from unwelcome development.
+In the past year Paul has been the most proactive and unequivocal of all candidates in trying to protect the native woodlands between Rathcoole and Saggart from unwelcome development.
 He has tabled a motion at Council level calling for the plan to be scrapped until the usage of the land can be decided upon in consultation with the local community.
 Over the last five years South Dublin has only planted 800 more trees than it cut down and building on this native woodland area would fly in the face of its already modest Climate Change Strategy.

 On the Clonburris Strategic Development Zone, which borders Clondalkin, Paul has been one of the few elected reps to stand up for local community concerns.
 He has welcomed housing, but insisted that it should be provided alongside infrastructure and community facilities.
-While his proposals were shamefully voted down by a number of political parties, he continues to push for a meaningful public transport infrastructure and for school places and playing pitches to be provided alongside any new housing.
+While his proposals were shamefully voted down by Sinn Féin, Labour and a number of other political parties, he continues to push for a meaningful public transport infrastructure and for school places and playing pitches to be provided alongside any new housing.
 He continues to fight for a decent public transport infrastructure and for safer communities.

 As well as being a TD, Paul has also served as a Councillor for Lucan and Palmerstown over many years.
 He ha worked with residents’ associations and individual residents on thousands of local issues.
 Some were successful, some are ongoing and include: traffic safety in and out of estates and at major interchanges more school traffic wardens, HGV issues, protecting and enhancing the Liffey Valley amenity, opposing bad planning, stopping the Outer Ring Road becoming a four lane dual carriageway in Lucan, pushing for an underpass in Palmerstown, fighting for playground provision everywhere and actively supporting a teen space for older children.
 He continues to fighting for sports facilities